Principal Janice Gladstone at Linden's Annual Music Night, 2019.

 Janice’s career and life are testaments to visionary leadership and the innovative use of education as a powerful tool to engage students and promote strong academic skills within a social justice framework.
-This is Janice's third year leading The Linden School.
-During her short time at Linden, she has already strengthened many aspects of the school by establishing a clear direction for the future through Linden's new Strategic Plan.
+This is Janice's fourth year leading The Linden School.
+During her time at Linden, she has strengthened many aspects of the school by establishing a clear direction for the future through Linden's Strategic Plan.
 With a passion for advancing both humanities and the sciences, Janice has supported Linden teachers in becoming curriculum leaders and lead teachers.
 Under her leadership, teachers are constantly encouraged to deepen their connections to social justice focused, anti-oppression education, to enrich the curriculum and bring truly innovative teaching practices to the classroom.

-Janice has long been a supporter of Linden.
+Janice has been a long-time supporter of Linden.
 A strong advocate for all-girls schools, Janice volunteered at Linden during the school’s very first year before embarking on her own teaching career.
 As a scientist, she has always believed that girl-centred programs create the best conditions for girls to thrive and pursue non-traditional fields of study and work, and she is thrilled to have these ideas validated by emerging research on the benefits of single-sex schools.

 Janice is married to Sheri Regier, together they have a daughter and son along with two cats.
 A squash player, skier, soccer player, former marathon runner; hiking and fitness are a constant in her life.
 Some of her passions include singing, playing piano and guitar.
 She is an avid reader, with a particular penchant for neuroscience-related literature.
 Some of the recent books she has been reading include: Untangled by Lisa Damour, Little Girls Can be Mean by Michelle Anthony and Reyna Lindert, and The Bookseller of Kabul by Åsne Seierstad.